 In addition to a variety of programs that teach students how to design, produce and sell their own products, the School of Management offers internship opportunities at companies such as Aldo, BCBG Max Azria, Coach, Express, Michael Kors, and Nordstrom.
 Students also have the opportunity to participate in the Annual Montage Senior Fashion Show.

-8. University of the Incarnate Word, San Antonio, Texas (top 25% of schools considered)
+University of Incarnate Word (top 20% of schools considered)

 The University of the Incarnate Word (UIW) was established in 1881 by the Sisters of Charity of the Incarnate Word.
 Home to nearly 11,000 students, UIW is the largest Catholic university in Texas and the fourth-largest private university in the state.
 The school houses nine colleges and schools that offer more than 100 majors.